ronh991/glTF-Blender-IO-MSFS/Documentation/Documentation.md

 - If you want to learn more about the different materials listed and how to use them, you can refer to the SDK documentation on materials here: https://docs.flightsimulator.com/html/Asset_Creation/3DS_Max_Plugin/Materials.htm

-## Lights Propreties
+## Lights Properties

-Once you have created your model in Blender and are ready to start adding lights you can add a spot light and see a list of new parameters to be setted:
+Once you have created your model in Blender and are ready to start adding lights you can add a spot light and see a list of new parameters to be set:

 ![Light](../misc/MultiExporter/Lights.png)

 If you want to lean more on what are these parameters, you can refer to the SDK Documentation on lights here: https://docs.flightsimulator.com/html/Asset_Creation/3DS_Max_Plugin/Lights.htm

-## Objects Propreties
+## Objects Properties

-When you select an object, you can override its Unique ID that will be interprated by the sim using this checkbox here:
+When you select an object, you can override its Unique ID that will be interpreted by the sim using this checkbox here:

 ![Override Unique ID](../misc/MultiExporter/Override_Unique_ID.png)